Our Social Justice Work

 People's Church First Sunday Donation

 Every December, our congregation chooses a social justice issue to focus on for the coming year.
 As part of our efforts to support change, we donate our first Sunday plate collection to a group or organization that addressess that issue.
-During 2018, 2019, and into 2020 we have been learning more about and addressing racism, white privilege, and white supremacy.
+Since 2018 we have had a special focus on learning more about and addressing racism, white privilege, and white supremacy.

 In addition, Peoples Church gives $2,000 a year to the Ecumenical Community Center, an interfaith organization here in Cedar Rapids which provides direct assistance to people in need through Helping Hands and Margaret Bock Housing.